 The SWAN researchers found that some women are more likely to deal with long-term hot flashes than others.
 Women who had their first hot flashes before their menstrual periods ended had hot flashes for an average of nine to 10 years.
 When hot flashes didn’t start until after the last menstrual period, the average duration was only about three and a half years.
 But even on the short end of the spectrum, that’s a long time to deal with hot flashes and night sweats.

-Women in the SWAN study who experienced hot flashes for a longer time tended to be current or former smokers, overweight, stressed, depressed, or anxious.
+Women in the SWAN study who experienced hot flashes for longer tended to be current or former smokers, overweight, stressed, depressed, or anxious.
 Ethnicity also played a role.
-African American women reported the longest duration of hot flashes (averaging more than 11 years), while Japanese and Chinese women had hot flashes for about half that time.
+African American women reported the most prolonged duration of hot flashes (averaging more than 11 years), while Japanese and Chinese women had hot flashes for about half that time.

 Book 15 minutes free now to find out how homeopathy can help you

 Hot flushes are thought to be caused by changes in hormone levels affecting the body’s temperature control.